loopbackio/loopback.io/pages/en/lb3/Define-model-relations.md

 ## Define relations

 Now, you're going to define these relationships between the models.
 In all there are five relations.
-Once again, you'll use `slc loopback`, but this time you'll use the `relation` sub-command ([relation generator](Relation-generator)).
+Once again, you'll use the `lb` command, but this time you'll use the `relation` sub-command ([relation generator](Relation-generator)).
 For each relation, enter:

 ```
-$ slc loopback:relation
+$ lb relation
 ```

 The tool will prompt you to provide the information required to define the relation, as summarized below.